fangq/iso2mesh/trunk/iso2mesh/README.txt

 ==== function vol=smoothbinvol(vol,layer) ====
  vol=smoothbinvol(vol,layer)
- convolve a 3x3 gaussian kernel to a binary image multiple times
+ perform a memory-limited 3D image smoothing
  input:
      vol: a 3D volumetric image to be smoothed
      layer: number of iterations for the smoothing